-Those wetlands identified as provincially significant by the Ontario Ministry of Natural Resources using evaluation procedures established by the Province, as amended from time to time.
+Those wetlands identified as provincially significant by the Province using evaluation procedures established by the Province, as amended from time to time.
+Includes Significant Coastal Wetlands.

 Public Realm

 The publicly owned places and spaces that are accessible by everyone.
 These can include municipal streets, lanes, squares, plazas, sidewalks, trails, parks, open spaces, waterfronts, public transit systems, conservation areas, and civic buildings and institutions.